Spiral Tribe: Legacy

 Spiral Tribe became an influential pioneer of the teknival and free party scene in western Europe and north America.
 It forged a new techno-punk identity out of rave and New Age traveller culture, which brought in pagan influences.
 Members of the collective promoted the use of psychedelic drugs such as LSD and psilocybin.
 The music of Spiral Tribe inspired other sound systems such as Desert Storm, Teknocrates, Nomades, OQP and Psychiatrik.
 Low and Barnett opine in Spaces of Democracy that "Spiral Tribe, with their free and inclusive parties, succeeded in constituting an alternative public space, rather than just a secret one".
 Creating temporary autonomous zones through squatting venues, the collective could set the volume as high as it wanted and drug use was not restricted.

-The DVD World Traveller Adventures (named after the Spiral Tribe track "World Traveller Adventurer") includes films about Spiral Tribe and other sound systems such as OQP, Desert Storm, Teknocrates and Sound Conspiracy, tracking how they organised parties in places such as Carcassonne, Oxford, Sarajevo, Sheffield and Tarnos.
-It also tracks overground journeys to Mali and Goa.
+The DVD World Traveller Adventures (named after the Spiral Tribe track "World Traveller Adventurer") includes films about Spiral Tribe and other sound systems, tracking how they organised parties, as well as overground journeys.
 In 2019, Seana Gavin put on an exhibition in Paris about the legacy of Spiral Tribe and then released a book called Spiralled.
 A documentary entitled Free Party: A Folk History was announced in 2021 which included interviews with members of Spiral Tribe.

-2011 reform
+2011 reformation

 In 2011, several of the original members of Spiral Tribe reformed as SP23, a creative collective involved in a number of grassroots and community projects as well as still organising parties.
 A return to the UK party was held in London in April 2013 at Village Underground club; the lineup was Crystal Distortion, 69DB, Ixindamix, Jeff23, Meltdown Mickey, the Bad Girlz and Sirius.
 Since then, SP23 have hosted across Europe.
 Members of SP23 are Mark (a.k.a.
 Stray Wayward), Debbie (a.k.a.
-Feenix13), Simone (a.k.a.
+Feenix13), David (a.k.a.
+Dave808), Simone (a.k.a.
 Sim Simmer), Meltdown Mickey, Simon (a.k.a.
 Crystal Distortion), Sebastian (a.k.a.
 69db), Ixindamix, Jeff 23, Max Volume and Charlie Kane.
 Jeff 23 and Simone formed the group Artists in Action in order to raise money to support refugees by releasing compilation albums.